 Free food and open floor for dialogue about current issues with rest of the community; what could be better?
 At these dinners/discussions throughout the year, we will facilitate the Chat on various topics that affect the Black community and Cal community.
 Share your opinion, let your voice be heard, and learn something new from your peers!

 Come and celebrate the holiday tradition and learn more about the history behind Kwanzaa.
 Witness the talented members of the UC Berkeley African American Theme Program and Cal community as they perform various forms artistic and cultural expression.
-Last year, we aimed to support Black-own businesses.
-We invited vendors from all over the Bay Area to come to the Kwanzaa Celebration to sell their products and even offer special promotion to those in attendance.
+Last year, we aimed to support Black-own businesses and invited vendors from all over the Bay Area to come to the Kwanzaa Celebration to sell their products and even offer special promotions to those in attendance.

 Kwanzaa is a weeklong celebration observed from December 26 to January 1 each year that honors universal African American heritage and culture.
 It features activities such as lighting a candle holder with seven candles and culminates in a feast and gift giving.
 It was created by Maulana Karenga and was first celebrated in 1966–1967.